 Traditional Korean weddings are festive events that feel like you’ve traveled back in time.
 The vibrant music and colorful outfits will dazzle your senses.
 Make your experience one to remember with these tips!

 Korean wedding ceremonies trace their origin to the Koryo period in 918 AD and used to last 3 days.
 This fell out of favor during Park Chung-hee’s reign.
 With the goal of growing the economy, a three-day party seemed like a waste of productivity and resources.
 So the process was shortened to 30 minutes.

 Now, toned-down traditional ceremonies are making a comeback.
-You can expect the ceremony to last 30 minutes to an hour while the reception can last a few hours.
+You can expect the ceremony to last 30 minutes to an hour with the reception lasting a few hours.

 Who chooses to have a Korean traditional wedding?

 Koreans don’t often choose traditional wedding ceremonies, as they’re considered somewhat gauche.
 They prefer modern Korean ceremonies held at wedding halls.
-As a result, traditional ceremonies are cheaper than those held at modern venues.
+As a result, traditional ceremonies are cheaper than those held at modern venues, hooray!

 What to wear to a traditional Korean wedding ceremony?